 Everyone loved Myla’s costume and it was cute seeing people recognize who we were when they looked first at Myla or at me.
 We had a fun time and we can’t wait for next year!
 Our dream is to go to Comic-Con in San Diego one year or the Anime Expo in Los Angeles :) It would be awesome participating in something like our Animethon but on a bigger scale!
 Have any of you ever been?
 What is your favourite anime?

 Hope you enjoyed reading about our Animethon experience and how we put together our costumes and added some touches of crochet!
 And thank you to our friend Herman who came with us to the Animethon and took some of the photos in this blog post (the ones with Ryan!) :D

 A year ago as I was browsing through the beautiful images of Craftgawker, I came across a gorgeous crocheted ombre bag by Maize Hutton HERE.
-She had made some modifications to a free grocery bag pattern found on the “Knit-O-Matic” site by Haley Waxberg HERE, and I was super excited to make my very own when I was pregnant!
+She had made some modifications to a free “Knit-O-Matic” grocery bag by Haley Waxberg (free pattern can be found on Ravelry HERE) and I was super excited to make my very own when I was pregnant!
 It’s taken me a year to blog about it, but better late than never, right?

 I had A LOT of fun working on this bag pattern as it was unlike anything I had previously crocheted.
 Working in the chain spaces round by round went by very quickly, and keeping track of the beginning of each round was a must!